What Failing At Music Taught Me About Advertising

 Great for art — but a little too advanced for commerce.

-Punk is Brand Language — but Brand Language isn’t Punk
+Punk is a Brand Language — but Brand Language isn’t Punk

 I think of pop and punk as a spectrum of satisficing invitation and optimised exclusion.